Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Matching Strategies for Win Ratio estimation

-\section{Consistency of traditional Win Ratio, Net-Benefit and Win Proportions in the RCT setting}
+\subsection{Consistency of traditional Win Ratio, Net-Benefit and Win Proportions in the RCT setting}

 In this section, we study $\hat p_\mathrm{W}$ in light of the causal measures we previously defined.
-The quantity $\hat p_\mathrm{W}$ is the Win Proportion (\Cref{eq:win_prop}), that is used to compute $\hat R_\WR$ and $\hat \Delta_\mathrm{NB}$, referred to as \emph{traditional Win Ratio and Net-Benefit estimators}.
 As expected from \Cref{ex:counter_emp,remark:pop_vs_indiv}, the behavior of $\hat p_\mathrm{W}$ crucially depends on the pairings considered.
-The following theorem shows that, in a Randomized Controlled Trial (RCT) setting, the Win Proportion is the most natural estimator for the estimands $\tau=\tau_\star$ and $\tau=\tau_\mathrm{pop}$.
-Indeed, for a Nearest Neighbor pairing choice, the Win Proportion is a consistent estimator of $\tau_\star$, while for a complete pairing choice the Win Proportion is a consistent estimator of $\tau_\mathrm{pop}$.
+The following theorem shows that, in a Randomized Controlled Trial (RCT) setting, pairing approaches naturally lead to consistent estimators for the estimands $\tau=\tau_\star$ and $\tau=\tau_\mathrm{pop}$.
+For a Nearest Neighbor pairing choice as in \Cref{eq:pair_nn}, averaging results obtained from all comparisons lead to estimators of $\tau_\star$ that write as